Communities

 General comments

-Logician‭ wrote over 3 years ago
+Logician‭ wrote about 4 years ago

 THIS: that the masses are only there because of quality, despite how much they may bitch and moan at attempts to keep the quality high.